Strongly vertex-reinforced jump process on a complete graph: Non convergence to unstable equilibria

 \section{Non convergence to unstable equilibria}

 In this section, we prove a general non convergence theorem for a class of finite variation c\`adl\`ag processes.
-The proof follows ideas from proof of a theorem of Brandi\`ere and Duflo (see \cite{Brandiere96} and \cite{Duflo1996}), but using a new idea presented in Section \ref{sec:dirattract}, where the fact that a pseudo-asymptotic trajectories of a dynamical system is attracted exponentially fast towards the unstable manifold of an unstable manifold.
-Then, in Section \ref{sec:dirinst}, we prove a non convergence Theorem towards an unstable equilibrium that has no stable direction.
+The proof of this theorem follows ideas from the proof of a theorem of Brandi\`ere and Duflo (see \cite{Brandiere96} or \cite{Duflo1996}), but using a new idea presented in Section \ref{sec:dirattract}, where sufficient conditions are given for an asymptotic pseudo-trajectory $Z$ of a dynamical system to be attracted exponentially fast towards the unstable manifold of an equilibrium $z^*$ on the event $Z_t$ converges towards $z^*$.
+Then, in Section \ref{sec:dirinst}, we prove a non convergence theorem towards an unstable equilibrium that has no stable direction.
 The proof essentially follows \cite{Brandiere96} and \cite{Duflo1996}.
 We also point out in Remark \ref{rk:inaccuracy} several inaccuracies in their proof.

 The results proved in Sections \ref{sec:dirattract} and \ref{sec:dirinst} are then applied in Section \ref{sec:nonCV_VRJP} to strongly VRJP, showing in particular that the occupation measure process does not converge towards unstable equilibria with probability 1.